 Quake Quiz is an animated guide from the City of San Francisco about how to respond to an earthquake depending on where you are and what you are doing.
 Each animation is followed by a short quiz.

 All About Earthquakes from Live Science has a ton of features about earthquakes.

 I Know That has a simple feature on earthquakes.

 The San Francisco Chronicle has published newly discovered color photos documenting the destruction of the 1906 San Francisco Earthquake.
 These are not manually tinted ones — they are one of the earliest actual color photographs.
-You can see s slideshow of the photos here, and read an article about them here.
+You can see s slideshow of the photos here.

 Earthquakes: Why They Happen is from the Guardian.

 World’s Largest Earthquakes is from The Wall Street Journal.

 Major earthquakes throughout history in pictures is from The Telegraph.

 72 Hours is a website for earthquake preparation.

 The top 10 deadliest earthquakes in history comes from MSNBC